SmartyR27/TreasureHunt/README.md

 A Treasure Hunt game using python programming.

-Hey folks welcome to a fun project!
+Hey folks, welcome to a fun project!
 In this, you will learn how to make a text-based Treasure Hunt adventure game in python3 using functions.
 This is how game works:

 <p align = center>